mapbiomas/training/Class_3/README.md

 ```

 Our model is configured, but we still need to train it with the sample points we selected.
 In this step, we use the `train()` function and will receive at least three arguments: `features`, `classProperties` and `inputProperties`.
 In `features`, we insert the variable `trainedSamples` that stores our points containing the class value and the pixel value in all bands.
 We define `classProperties` equal to 'class', because it is the property that stores the point's class number value.
 Finally, we insert in `inputProperties` a list with the names of the bands that we will use to train the classifier.
 We are using all the median, minimum, and maximum bands, but feel free to test the combination you want.
 There is a more robust method to define each band's relevance within the Random Forest training model.
 Let's speak of attribute/band relevance in future opportunities!
 That's all for today!

+Our model is configured, but we still need to train it using the sample points we collected.
+For this step, we use the `train()` function, which requires at least three arguments: `features`, `classProperty`, and `inputProperties`.

+* In `features`, we pass the variable `trainedSamples`, which contains our points along with their class values and pixel values for all bands.
+* For `classProperty`, we set it to 'class', as this property stores the numerical value representing each point's class.
+* Finally, in `inputProperties`, we provide a list of band names that will be used to train the classifier.
+In this example, we are using all the median, minimum, and maximum bands, but feel free to experiment with different combinations.
+There are more advanced methods to evaluate the importance of each band in the Random Forest training process.
+We’ll explore band/attribute relevance in future discussions.

 ```javascript
 // Training the classifier